waelnassaf/ads-implementations/README.md

 # AIU — Informatics & Communication Engineering| Algorithms & Data Structures Implementations Repo

 ## Who is this repo for?
-> This repository was mainly built for AIU | Faculty of Informatics & Communication Engineering Students.
+> This repository was mainly built for _AIU — Faculty of Informatics & Communication Engineering_ Students.
 > However, it contains most taught algorithms in Computer Science or any related field.